Sunday, June 27, 2021

 from a 1972 fashion pic for Halston

 Shelley was among the models who appeared in a spread for Vogue wearing Halston's latest creations for 1972.
 Vogue ran pictures of Halston in their December 1972 issue with models wearing his latest designs.
 Aside from Shelley, the other models were Anjelica Huston, Pola (Paula Klimak), Lynn Woodruff, Chris Royer, Emmanuelle, Apollonia Van Ravenstein, Denise Hopkins, Karen Bjornson and Pat Cleveland.
-"He (Halston) didn't want a bunch of blank-faced models," Angelica Huston said, "He wanted girls with personality.
+"He (Halston) didn't want a bunch of blank-faced models," Anjelica Huston said, "He wanted girls with personality.
 It was about attitude.
 It was about the way you walked.
 Character."
 And that's what all of his models had.

 Shelley with Halston and 10 other models